 Cheese Maker Certificate

 The Cheese Maker Certificate program provides instruction in all aspect of cheese making - scientific and technological principles of cheese making, unit operations, cheese technologies from A – Z, safety, quality control, grading and more.
 The program also offers an ongoing opportunity for any cheesemaker to attend Master Classes that focus on particular cheese varieties or technologies.
-The courses are designed to require about 2 – 3 hours of work each day so you can fit them in to your schedule.

-- Cheese Safety and Quality Assurance
+- Core Course - Cheese Safety and Quality Assurance - September 9 - 29

-- Cheese Ripening, Packaging and Grading
+- Core Course - Cheese Ripening, Packaging and Grading - November 15 - December 8

 Completion of the Certificate: